geneontology/go-site/pipeline/README.md

 Everything is driven by a makefile.
 It should be possible to run the makefile locally, on an amazon machine slaved to jenkins, etc

+## Environment

+The pipeline/environment.sh script can be used to setup the environment before the makefile is run.
+Use `source` to run the script:

+    source environment.sh

+or

+    . environment.sh

 ## Status

 Note yet active.
 Running in parallel.